DWEEKND/Aer0-Nerco-Configs/README.md

 # Aer0-Nerco-Configs
 Config file for Necrobot v.0.8.5

-Be sure to check and change location, and "KeepMinCp":  "KeepMinIvPercentage":
+Be sure to check location, and "KeepMinCp":  "KeepMinIvPercentage":